-Further detailed advice on the principles to be applied in the design of advertisements and shop fronts in the Conservation Areas is provided in the following documents and summarised in Appendix 6:
+Further detailed advice on the principles to be applied in the design of advertisements and shop fronts in the Conservation Areas is provided in the following documents and summarised in Appendix 7:

-- Knowle Conservation Appraisal, September 2007 - The Historic Environment Supplementary Planning Guidance No. 1, 2003 Solihull Council - Shop Fronts and Signs Supplementary Planning Guidance, 1995 Solihull Council - Policy P16 of the Solihull Local Plan 2013.
+- Knowle Conservation Appraisal, September 2007 - The Historic Environment Supplementary Planning Guidance No. 1, 2003 Solihull Council - Shop Fronts and Signs Supplementary Planning Guidance, 1995 Solihull Council see Appendix 7 - Policy P16 of the Solihull Local Plan 2013.